ossu/computer-science/coursepages/spd/README.md

 <img src="automatic-parentheses.png" width="600" alt="Enable automatic closing of parentheses" />

+- You can use Ctrl + I to reindent the whole file.

+- If you are on Windows or Linux, use Alt + Backspace to delete whole words.

 ## FAQ

 ### This course is boring.
 Can I skip it?